mia-platform/documentation/docs/release-notes/platform_10-4-0_releasenotes.md

 ### Improvements

+#### Added prometheus metrics for the SV-patch operation in Single View Creator 5.6.4

+Single View Creator 5.6.4 now provides metrics for the SV-patch operation having added a prometheus label called `resolutionMethod` which can be `PATCH` or `AGGREGATION`.

 #### Replace strategy in Single View Creator 5.6.5 now adds a `createdAt` field

 From version 5.6.5 the Single View Creator having the `UPSERT_STRATEGY` environment variable set to `replace` adds a `createdAt` field in the Single View whenever a Single View is inserted or replaced.

-#### Added prometheus metrics for the SV-patch operation

-Single View Creator 5.6.4 now provides metrics for the SV-patch operation having added a prometheus label called `resolutionMethod` which can be `PATCH` or `AGGREGATION`.

 ### Bug Fix